Sanskrit Glossary of Indian Philosophical Terms

 - bhedābheda-vādin: upholder of difference-cum-identity.

-- bhogyaśakti: energy as the object of enjoyment.
+- bhogyāśakti: energy as the object of enjoyment.

-- bhotṛśakti: energy as the enjoyer.
+- bhoṭṛśakti (bhotrshakti): energy as the enjoyer.

-- Brahman: Infinite, Great, Absolute.
-Ultimate Reality.
+- Brahman: Ultimate Reality.

 - bhrama: illusion, error, hallucination.

-- bhrānti: see bhrama.
+- bhrānti (bhranti): see bhrama.

 - bodhi: enlightenment, knowledge.